-Despite a wide range of uncertainties, we will be working under in 2023.
-The Group announces its total production forecast of 630-670 kg of gold for FY 2023.
+However, despite a wide range of uncertainties we will be working under in 2022, it is our current intention to operate as normally as possible but remain agile to evolving circumstances.
+The Group reiterates its current production guidance of 800 - 830 kg of gold for FY 2022.
+The scope of operational activities and capital project advancement is not expected to change materially in the light of recent developments.
 Further updates will be provided as the circumstances change.
 The Company currently forecasts to continue to deliver positive free cash flow.